 DHCS Comprehensive Quality Strategy

-The Medicaid Managed Care and CHIP Managed Care Final Rule (Final Rule), at 42 Code of Federal Regulations 438.340, requires each state Medicaid agency to implement a written quality strategy to assess and improve the quality of health care and services furnished by all Medicaid managed care entities in that state.
+The Medicaid and Children's Health Insurance Program (CHIP) Managed Care Final Rule (42 Code of Federal Regulations (CFR) 438.340) requires each state Medicaid agency to produce a written quality strategy to assess and improve the quality of health care and services provided by all Medicaid managed care entities in that state.
 In response to this requirement, DHCS authored the 2018 Medi-Cal Managed Care Quality Strategy report.
 The 2022 CQS report combines updates from the 2018 Medi-Cal Managed Care Quality Strategy report with updates and revisions to the DHCS Strategy for Quality Improvement in Health Care report.

-Please visit this webpage for more information on other DHCS' quality measures efforts and reports (e.g. monitoring reports and External Quality Review Organization reports).
+Please visit the Quality Measures & Reporting webpage for more information about other DHCS quality measures efforts and reports (e.g., monitoring reports and External Quality Review Organization reports).

 2018 Quality Strategy Reports (PDFs)